CivicaDigital/MongoRocks/README.md

     { 'number' : 19 }
     Type 'it' for more

 Now we have a good number of documents we can see the batching behaviour of the cursor, only twenty documents are returned.
-We iterate the cursor with the `it` command.
+We can iterate the cursor with the `it` command.

     > it
     { 'number' : 20 }